Zwift Pricing and Options

 Is Zwift Free?

-Virtual training platform pricing has gotten complicated with all the subscription models, feature tiers, and trial periods flying around.
-As someone who’s used Zwift across different training scenarios, I learned everything there is to know about what this platform costs and what you actually get for the money.
+Virtual training platform pricing has changed quite a bit thanks to the subscription models, feature tiers, and trial periods flying around.
+As someone who’s used Zwift across different training scenarios, I spent real time learning the ins and outs of what this platform costs and what you actually get for the money.

 What Zwift Offers